Learn how to read a Certificate of Analysis (COA) and where terpenes are sourced from

 Why analyze a COA

-A Certificate Of Analysis, or COA, provides results conducted by testing companies on the make and composition of cannabis resins.
+A Certificate of Analysis, or COA, provides results obtained through testing companies on the composition of cannabis oils.
 With different analytical instruments like HPLCs and Mass Spectrometers, scientists can find the exact composition of a cannabis vape.
-It is very useful with determining the flavor profile of a vape and for trying to mimic certain strains flavors.
-It is also useful to determine if heating and filling processes evaporated off any terpenes which would change the flavor from the intended recipe.
+It is very useful for determining the flavor profile of a vape and for trying to mimic certain strain flavors.
+It is also helpful to determine if the heating and filling processes have evaporated any terpenes, which would alter the flavor from the intended recipe.

 Reading a COA

 The COA above is a sample of live resin with certain identifying information blacked out to protect privacy.
-On the left in the sample above in BLUE, a HPLC has determined the concentration of cannabinoids – being a live resin sample cannabinoids are usually in the 60%-70% range which is normal and desired.
-On the right in PURPLE, a break down of the terpene percentage in listed.
+On the left in the sample above in blue, an HPLC has determined the concentration of cannabinoids – being a live resin sample cannabinoids are usually in the 60%-70% range which is normal and desired.
+On the right, in purple, a break down of the terpene percentage in listed.
 Notice the presence of Limonene at 1.93% off mass – this is a indication that this strain will have a noticeable lemon favor.
 The presence of caryophyllene terpene at 2.38% will result in a peppery flavor.
 This means that the dominate flavor in this stain will be a lemon pepper flavor of “Chemlatto”.

 By mimicking the terpene amounts, this is how many terpene companies make specialized blends, which is done with mixing monoterps.